spcf-coMeLex/attend.ly/README.md

 6. Open .env file and copy the canister ids to `EXPO_PUBLIC_CANISTER_ID_ATTENDLY`, `EXPO_PUBLIC_CANISTER_ID_INTERNET_IDENTITY`, and `EXPO_PUBLIC_CANISTER_ID_II_INTEGRATION`.
 7. `npx expo start --clear`

 > This project has not been setup to work with physical devices locally.
 However, it will work fine when deployed on the ic.
-If you want to make it work locally, you can do some workarounds through the use of [Localtunnel](https://localtunnel.me/) and following how I did it on my [other project](https://github.com/melmatx/wander.ly).
+If you want to make it work locally, you can do some workarounds through the use of [Localtunnel](https://localtunnel.me/) or [Ophiuchi](https://www.ophiuchi.dev/), and following how I did it on my [other project](https://github.com/melmatx/wander.ly).

 # Environment Variables